garudlab/microbiome_demography_manuscript/Analysis/figure_s3.md

 # Figure S3

-Supplemental Figure 3 shows all of the site-frequency spectra and likelihood surfaces for demographic inference over core genes for the 27 species included in this study.
+[Supplemental Figure 3](../Supplement/Supplemental_Figure_3.jpg) shows all of the site-frequency spectra and likelihood surfaces for demographic inference over core genes for the 39 species included in this study.

 To recreate this figure, you must: